- 2 tablespoons butter

 - 2 teaspoons minced fresh parsley

-- In a 3-qt. saucepan, cook the onion, celery, green pepper and garlic in butter over low heat for 20 minutes, stirring frequently.
+- In a large saucepan, heat butter over low heat.
+Add onion, celery, green pepper and garlic in butter; cook, stirring frequently, for 20 minutes.
 Add water and potatoes; bring to a boil.
-Reduce heat; cover and simmer for 15 minutes or until potatoes are tender.
+Reduce heat; simmer, covered, until potatoes are tender, about 15 minutes.

-- Add the tomatoes, clams, salt, thyme, pepper and cayenne; heat through.
+- Add tomatoes, clams, salt, thyme, pepper and cayenne; heat through.
 Stir in parsley.
 Serve immediately.
-Yield: 6-8 servings (about 2 quarts).
+Yield: 8 servings (about 2 quarts).

 Reviews for Manhattan Clam Chowder